jishminor/train-spotter/README.md

 pip install -r requirements.txt python -m pytest
 ```

+Some optional tests rely on NVIDIA's TensorRT and PyCUDA packages.
+If those
+dependencies are unavailable on your development machine, run targeted suites
+(`python -m pytest train_spotter/tests`) or install the vendor SDK on the
+Jetson device before executing the full test run.

 ## Deployment Aids
 - `configs/trafficcamnet_yolo11.txt` – base nvinfer configuration targeting the bundled TrafficCamNet model.
 Adjust paths if your DeepStream installation differs.